Anxiety can be crippling.

 - muscle spasms

-- difficulty in concentrating
+- difficulty concentrating

-- extreme feelings of apprehension
+- extreme feelings of fear

 - upset stomach

-- numbness or a tingling sensation
+- numbness or tingling

 - cold chills or hot flashes